Xavier visits Halaifonua and Georgetown - WTOP News

 BOTTOM LINE: Georgetown takes on Xavier after Julius Halaifonua scored 21 points in Georgetown’s 78-69 victory over the Marquette Golden Eagles.

-The Musketeers have gone 0-1 against Big East opponents.
-Xavier scores 76.6 points while outscoring opponents by 2.9 points per game.
+The Musketeers are 0-1 in Big East play.
+Xavier is 0-1 in games decided by less than 4 points.

-Georgetown averages 78.2 points per game, 4.5 more points than the 73.7 Xavier gives up.
-Xavier has shot at a 42.0% clip from the field this season, 0.3 percentage points below the 42.3% shooting opponents of Georgetown have averaged.
+Georgetown’s average of 6.1 made 3-pointers per game this season is only 0.5 fewer made shots on average than the 6.6 per game Xavier allows.
+Xavier averages 10.2 made 3-pointers per game this season, 2.5 more made shots on average than the 7.7 per game Georgetown gives up.

-The Hoyas and Musketeers match up Saturday for the first time in conference play this season.
+The Hoyas and Musketeers meet Saturday for the first time in conference play this season.

-TOP PERFORMERS: Malik Mack is averaging 14.6 points and 4.5 assists for the Hoyas.
-KJ Lewis is averaging 14.2 points over the last 10 games.
+TOP PERFORMERS: Mack is shooting 35.9% from beyond the arc with 2.1 made 3-pointers per game for the Hoyas, while averaging 14.6 points and 4.5 assists.
+KJ Lewis is shooting 40.9% and averaging 14.2 points over the last 10 games.

-Tre Carroll is scoring 16.1 points per game and averaging 5.4 rebounds for the Musketeers.
+Tre Carroll is averaging 16.1 points and 5.4 rebounds for the Musketeers.
 Jovan Milicevic is averaging 2.4 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Hoyas: 7-3, averaging 77.3 points, 34.0 rebounds, 16.1 assists, 7.0 steals and 4.2 blocks per game while shooting 44.1% from the field.
 Their opponents have averaged 74.0 points per game.